fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADDevice.md

 ```

 ### -DeviceOSVersion
-The version of the operating system on the device
+Specifies the operating system version of the new device.

 ```yaml
 Type: String